1-800-649-8481 Toll Free

 Prevalence

-• Among 8-year-old children identified as autistic who had intelligence quotient (IQ) scores available, more than one-third (37.9%) also had an intellectual disability.
+• Among 8-year-old children identified as autistic with available IQ scores, over one-third (39.6%) were also classified as having an intellectual disability.

-ASAN published a statement addressing the CDC’s latest ADDM Network report.
+ASAN published a statement addressing the latest ADDM Network report–see the full statement here:

 “ASAN is not surprised to see the diagnosis rate increase.
-We believe this increase reflects better recognition and diagnosis of autism across the U.S. We know that many disparities in diagnosis have become smaller.
-We know that children were evaluated earlier in some places and later in others, and believe that the differences in rates seen between different ADDM sites reflect that these disparities still exist.
-We expect that diagnosis rates will continue to rise as we work to address diagnostic disparities and improve access to diagnosis and support.”
+We believe, as the report explains, this increase reflects better recognition and diagnosis of autism across the U.S. We know that many disparities in diagnosis have become smaller.

 Diagnosis